htm-community/nupic.audio/HTMforGenreClassification/README.md

 This dataset consists of 1000 audio tracks each 30 seconds long.
 Containing 10 genres, with each genre represented by 100 tracks.
 The tracks are all 22050 Hz Mono 16-bit audio files in .wav format.

-The ten genres are:
+The ten genres are: Blues, Classical, Country, Disco, Hiphop, Jazz, Metal, Pop, Reggae, Rock

-- Blues
-- Classical
-- Country
-- Disco
-- Hiphop
-- Jazz
-- Metal
-- Pop
-- Reggae
-- Rock

 #### Music and Speech